DitherWither/py_practice/README.md

 This folder contains the answers to questions that were sent to me.
 All files should be marked as executable and can be run in the terminal like any other executable.
+This repository is for questions that were sent to me for practice

 Answers to questions